cern-eos/eos/fusex/README.md

 To change the log configuration do as root:

-# setfattr -n system.eos.debug -v info
+# setfattr -n system.eos.debug -v info <path>
-# setfattr -n system.eos.debug -v debug
+# setfattr -n system.eos.debug -v debug <path>
-# setfattr -n system.eos.debug -v notic
+# setfattr -n system.eos.debug -v notic <path>

+To display a capability on a path do as root
+# getfattr --only-values -n system.eos.cap <path>

+To display a list of all capabilities on a path do as root
+# getfattr --only-values -n system.eos.caps <any-path>
+To drop a capability on a path do as root
+# setfattr -n system.eos.dropcap <path>

+To drop all capabilities on a mount do as root
+# setfattr -n system.eos.dropallcap <any-path>